lphan48/FloodItClone/README.md

 ## About The Project

-This project the famous Flood It game, where the user clicks on cells to fill the grid with one color.
+This project mimics the Flood It game, where users have limited chances to click on cells and fill a square grid with one color.
 Although this is a replica, both the design and implementation are uniquely developed.

 ### Dependencies